Ratna-Babu/One-Click-Image-Downloader/README.md

 # One Click Image Downloader

-A Chrome extension that allows users to download images with a single click or double click in any website.
+A Chrome extension that allows users to download images with a single click or double click in any website.This extension simplifies the image downloading process by eliminating the traditional right-click workflow.
+Users can download images directly with a single click or double click, depending on their preference.
+The extension is highly customizable, allowing users to set their preferred download paths, file naming patterns, and interaction modes.
+This extension works on almost most of the websites.

 ![Screenshot 2024-12-03 224035](https://github.com/user-attachments/assets/47505f96-4d1f-4def-a604-91dacb73ca78)